 Eligibility for disability insurance plans may be defined as

-- A policyholder who is no longer able to perform the substantial duties of their occupation due to injury or illness, often referred to as “Regular Occupation”.
+- A policyholder who can no longer perform the substantial duties of their occupation due to injury or illness is often referred to as “Regular Occupation.”

-- A policyholder who is no longer able to perform the particular duties of their occupation, e.g. a surgeon who ruins their hands due to injury or illness, often referred to as “Own Occupation”, available to professionals such as doctors, certain engineers, Lawyers, etc.
+- A policyholder who can no longer perform the particular duties of their occupation, e.g. a surgeon who ruins their hands due to injury or illness, often referred to as “Own Occupation,” is available to professionals such as doctors, specific engineers, lawyers, etc.

-- Have you been an independent contractor or self-employed for long or are you just starting out?
+- Have you been an independent contractor or self-employed for a long or are you just starting?

-- Will you accept a 30 day wait period before payment starts (or a 60 day or 90 day)?
-This can dramatically affect your disability insurance premiums.
+- Will you accept a 30 day wait period before payment starts (or a 60 day or 90 days)?
+It can dramatically affect your disability insurance premiums.
 You need to ask yourself, can I survive for 4.5 months before I receive my first benefit cheque (typical for a 90 day elimination period)?

 - How will you be paid if you can still do a part of your job?

-- Do you need an added rider on your disability insurance policy to cover business expenses, including loans and lease payments, RRSP Contributions?
+- Do you need an added rider on your disability insurance policy to cover business expenses, including loans, lease payments, and RSP contributions?

 - Should you consider adding the option to have all your disability insurance premiums returned, less any claims?

-- What if your long term employment plans change; will coverage continue if you change jobs or occupations in the future?
+- What if your long-term employment plans change; will coverage continue if you change jobs or occupations?

-- Some disability insurance policies do an income test at time of claim and if your income does not support the benefit, it is reduced accordingly while others guarantee to pay out what you purchased as they do the income test when you purchase the policy.
+- Some disability insurance policies do an income test at the time of claim, and if your income does not support the benefit, it is reduced accordingly.
+In contrast, others guarantee to pay out what you purchased as they do the income test when you purchase the policy.

 Be sure to get expert advice when comparing disability insurance plans in Canada.
-Take a moment and complete the Disability Insurance Quote via Health Insurance Quotes form and one of our professionals will contact you, usually the same day, if not, the following business day to provide you with your free and accurate quotes.
+Take a moment and provide us with some basic information, and usually, on the same day, if not the following business day, one of our advisors will provide you with your free and accurate quotes.